-No, spousal support isn’t automatic for either party during divorce proceedings or a common law separation.
+No, it isn’t automatic for either party during divorce proceedings or a common law separation.
 It is complicated.

 Usually, the spouse with a lower income will request to be granted spousal support by the court.
-Whether you are requesting spousal support or being asked to pay spousal support, this is where the help of a knowledgeable lawyer can pay dividends.
+Whether you are requesting it or being asked to pay it, this is where the help of a knowledgeable lawyer can pay dividends.

 Our experts can help guide you, simplifying the process ensuring that you take the steps that will best serve your interests.

 In our many years of experience in this area of law, we have seen many requests for spousal support in longer marriages where one of the parties has spent more time at home raising the kids or has delayed their career for the sake of the family.

 In these instances, having to pay for a new residence, food and clothing can be a burden on that spouse.
 However, spousal support can provide the assistance they need to compensate them or to just get them on their feet again.